recursivelftr/Grim-Locations/README.md

 ### Post 1.0
 - Look at ways to improve the UI
 - Add "Saved Game Mode" that rearranges the last save to the top and provides an indicator that will show in Grim Internals
-  - Dependent on the Grim Internals developer to make the change where the location list is read every time Grim Internals is opened rather than when the character enters the game

 ### Bug Reporting